The 2026 Guide

 The single best decision you can make for a Galway stag is to put everyone under one roof.
 Ballinderry Park is a private Georgian estate near Ballinasloe — exclusive use, your own private bar, and beds for up to 50.
 No splitting across hotels, no noise complaints, and crucially no taxis home, because everyone is already home.

-On-site catering means big breakfasts and BBQs without leaving the grounds, and there is space to host the activities you want — from a bonfire to a murder mystery night.
+On-site catering means proper dinners and big breakfasts without leaving the grounds, and there is space to host the activities you want — from whiskey tasting by the fire to a murder mystery night.
 It is the privacy of a house party with the comfort of a proper venue, and Galway's activities and nightlife are a short drive away.

 Things To Do